kelloggm/object-construction-checker/README.md

 the same `@CalledMethods` annotation as the receiver of `build()`, using the same rules as above.
 * A `@This` annotation is placed on the return type of each setter in the builder's implementation.

+You can disable the framework supports by specifying them in a comma-separated list to the command-line flag `disableFrameworkSupports`.
+For example, to disable both Lombok and AutoValue supports, use `-AdisableFrameworkSupports=AutoValue,Lombok` .

 If you overwrite the definition of any of these methods (for example, by adding your own setters to a Lombok builder), you may need to write the annotations manually.